pushkin-consortium/pushkin/docs-gitbook/getting-started/deploying-to-aws.md

 ### Set up an SSL certificate

-In order to have encryption---which you want!---you need a certificate.
+In order to have encryption&mdash;which you want!&mdash;you need a certificate.
 You can get this for free through AWS, though it's particularly easy to set this up if you registered your domain through AWS as well:

 1. First make sure you are in the US-East-1 zone. \(We [read that this matters](https://medium.com/dailyjs/a-guide-to-deploying-your-react-app-with-aws-s3-including-https-a-custom-domain-a-cdn-and-58245251f081), though we haven't confirmed this.\)
 2. In the AWS Certificate Manager, select "Provision Certificate"